AdhityaSundar/Antivirus-Adblocker/README.md

 ## Usage

-Once installed, Adithya's Adblocker runs in the background, automatically blocking ads on websites that match its predefined filter list.
+Once installed, Adhitya's Adblocker runs in the background, automatically blocking ads on websites that match its predefined filter list.
 Here's how you can use it:

 - **Enable/Disable:** Click on the extension icon in the Chrome toolbar to enable or disable ad-blocking for the current website.
 - **Settings:** Right-click the extension icon and select "Options" to access extension settings, where you can manage filters and customize your ad-blocking experience.